Murphy's 59-yard OT fumble return ends Cards' win over Vegas

 Cardinals: RB James Conner was slowed by an ankle injury after his first carry of the second half.

-Raiders: DL Bilal Nichols injured his shoulder in the second half and didn’t return.
+Raiders: Renfrow was evaluated for a concussion afterward. … DL Bilal Nichols injured his shoulder in the second half and didn’t return.

 UP NEXT